Niegil-Francis/robot_percp/README.md

 # robot_percp
-This respository contains the data used for the final robot perception project
+This respository contains the data and target prediction models used for the final project.

+The repository also contains the VR environment developed on unity and interfaced with the occulus rift 2 headset mounted with the leap motion camera.

+The folders are sturctured as shown below: <br>
+1. The folder [all_data](./all_data/) contains the data for the target prediction - both 3D target point prediction and target classification.
+    - The folder [classification_1](./all_data/classification_1/) contains the data for the first target separation.
+2. The folder [models](./models/) contains all the target prediction models.

+The notebook [model_training.ipynb](./model_training.ipynb) is used for model training and [model_prediction.ipynb](./model_prediction.ipynb) is used for the predictions that are interfaced with unity.